 After you exit, you can click "Preview" in the conversation interface to re-enter the report preview interface.

-You can modify the Attribution Metric, set the Data Interpretation logic, and perform Model Selection.
+You can modify the Attribution Metric, set the Data Interpretation logic, and perform Model Selection as needed.

 Click More Options to configure the attribution metric, attribution date, attribution configuration, and data interpretation.